data-8/data8-notebook/README.md

 Once this is running, open a web browser to http://localhost:8888.

 ## Installing Software
-You can open a terminal window via New > Terminal, or invoke shell commands within a notebook by preceding them with an exclamation mark:
+You can open a Jupyter terminal window via New > Terminal, or invoke shell commands within a notebook by preceding them with an exclamation mark:

 ```
 !pip install somelibrary==1.0.0